alvingerona/kontakas-public/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test locally using `./etc/start-dev.sh`
+4. Test locally using `npm run dev`
 5. Submit a pull request

 ---